automl/auto-sklearn/CONTRIBUTING.md

     make doc
     ```
     *   If you're unfamiliar with sphinx, it's a documentation generator which can read comments and docstrings from within the code and generate html documentation.
-    *   If you've added documentation, we also has a command `linkcheck` for making sure all the links correctly go to some destination.
+    *   If you've added documentation, we also have a command `links` for making sure
+        all the links correctly go to some destination.
         This helps tests for dead links or accidental typos.
     ```bash
-    make linkcheck
+    make links
     ```
     *   We also use sphinx-gallery which can take python files (such as those in the `examples` folder) and run them, creating html which shows the code and the output it generates.
     ```bash